 Education in schools has the power to shape culture, attitudes and behaviours towards girls and young women.
 How girls and young women are portrayed through the in textbooks, in the media, in advertising, on screen, and in other forms of communication significantly influences how the world views girls and how they view themselves.

 Girls and young women all around the world have said that they are influenced by what they see.
 Representation matters for young women, especially those who exist on the margins.

 We heard from powerful women who have been breaking barriers in their own ways in their particular fields:

-The discussion was excellent and explored a few key topics such as women and media and the stereotypes the panellists have faced and overcame in their lives.
+The discussion was lively and engaging and explored a key topics such as the stereotypes that hold girls back and how the panellists have encountered them in their lives.